ibm-cloud-docs/watsonxdata/wxd_ranger.md

 * In Apache Iceberg catalog, an error occurs if a policy is not defined for the snapshots views related to the tables in Ranger.
 You must manually define policies in Apache Ranger to eliminate the error.
 * watsonx.data supports only access control feature for Apache Ranger integration in 2.0.0 release.
+* Apache Ranger integration does not support HTTP URLs; you must use HTTPS URLs only.